explanaria/explanaria.github.io/docs/sketches/cursedbrightness/post.md

 But where to set the zero points for R and I?
 [As Cousins says](https://articles.adsabs.harvard.edu/pdf/1976MmRAS..81...25C), he decided to follow Johnson's lead and set the zeroes so that the two color indices (V-R) and (R-I) are zero for a star of the same spectral type as Vega (which is A0 V).
 Makes sense.
 We know a lot about Vega. ["Vega is the archetypical normal star"](https://articles.adsabs.harvard.edu/pdf/1979SAOSR.387.....K), wrote one paper.

-**🚨BREAKING NEWS🚨**
+**🚨 BREAKING NEWS 🚨**

 ...What?

 ...Ahem.
 We regret to inform you that Vega [has a non-archetypical and abnormal disk of cold dust around it that gives off extra infrared light](https://articles.adsabs.harvard.edu/pdf/1984ApJ...278L..23A), making it seem brighter in mid-infrared wavelengths than it actually is.
 In 100μm infrared light, the dust is 16 times brighter than Vega.
 Oops.
-We probably shouldn't have used Vega to calibrate our R and I magnitude systems.
+We probably shouldn't have used Vega to calibrate our magnitude systems.

 # Every Filter Has Its Own Magnitude System